In this guide we’ll take a look at the best rotavators for the UK market.

 A backward gear is a useful way to remove roots and stones that get stuck in blades without putting your fingers near the dangerous parts, and speaking of the blades, they’ll dig from 17.5cms to 35cms depending on your selection, and it’ll cultivate a strip measuring 40cms wide.

-This machine has a lot of good reviews.
+This garden rotavator is a beast, and lots of people swear by this model.
 It’s clearly been designed by someone who knows how difficult it is to dig through stony, compacted earth with rootballs.

 Wolf Garten always produce top quality tools that never fail to get the job done.
-This manual tiller is a hand pushed mini rotavator that cuts through weeds and aerates soil.
+This manual tiller is a hand rotavator that cuts through weeds and aerates soil.

 Perhaps you’re just looking for a tool that can cut through small weeds and dig a seed bed.
 It doesn’t need a motor, but it’s more than just a hoe?
 Then this is the one for you.